fadedrt/SkT-BART/README.md

 # SkT-BART
-Bayesian Additive Regression Trees for Response with Heavy Tails and Skewness
+This repository contains code to implement the methodology described in the paper “Bayesian Adve Regression Trees for Responses with Heavy Tails and Skewness”
+This package uses the primary functions from [SoftBART](https://github.com/theodds/SoftBART) to incorporate the SoftBART model as a component.